janpolowinski/dswarm-temporary-docu/Server Install.md

 npm install -g grunt-cli karma bower
 ```

-### **6**. setup MySQL
+### **9**. setup MySQL

 Create a database and a user for d:swarm.
-To customize the settings, edit `persistence/src/main/resources/create_database.sql`.
+To customize the settings, edit `datamanagement-platform/persistence/src/main/resources/create_database.sql`.
 Do not check in this file in case you modify it.
 Hint: remember settings for step 13 (configure d:swarm).
-(TODO: Here we expect you already have cloned the respective repository described further below.
-If you do it now, make sure you are not root but the normal user)

     mysql -uroot -p < persistence/src/main/resources/create_database.sql